Runner Automobiles: Products

 The principal product of the company is 2 Wheeler and 3 Wheeler.
 The products are sold to customers and corporate clients through dealers.
 Company also owns Company Operated (COCO) stores through tenders and recently initiated online retail stores.
 RAPLC's products range varies from 80cc to 150cc with about 12 models of 2 wheeler and scooters.

-In the summer of 2023, the Italian company Ferrari plans to collaborate with Runner to manufacture automobiles in Bangladesh ushering a great future for Runner.

 Factory

-Runner Automobiles Factory.
-Situated at Mymensingh, Bhaluka.

 Runner Automobile PLC has its own manufacturing plant at Mymensingh District which is approximately 70 kilometer away from the capital Dhaka city.
 The factory covers an area of 200,000 square feet.
 The factory is constructed on prefabricated steel structure on the company's own land.

 It employs around 450 employees which includes factory manager, engineers, technicians, and workers.
 It has production lines for pressing, wielding, assembling of engine, painting and quality control.

 The factory is capable of producing four series of motorcycles.
 It produces twelve models of motorcycles.
 The plant capacity for producing motorcycles each day is 500.

 Runner being a manufacturer has been gearing up its research and development facilities especially in areas of Product Development and Testing.
 Apart from having various machines and equipment like Salt Spray Test Chamber, Coordinate Measuring Machine, Suspension Test Machine, Universal Load Test Bench, Electric Component Test Bench etc. RAPLC has recently ordered certain latest Test facilities like 2 Wheeler & 3 Wheeler Engine and Chassis Dynamo-meters from India which would further help enhance the Products performance on parameters of Torque, Power Acceleration, Fuel efficiency, Braking, Gradient Drive-ability and emissions etc. These engine and chassis dynamometers would be commissioned within 2016 and strengthen RAPLC R&D efforts.

 Latest Developments

-In recent years Runner is eying on electric vehicle segment hoping to grab the early mover advantage.
-With this mission they are about to build nationwide charging network to boost EV sales in Bangladesh.
+Runner has targeted the electric vehicles segment and announced plans to build a nationwide charging network to support EV sales in Bangladesh.